Back to articles

 I'm surprised that there isn't a pattern for Markdown code blocks by default; I was having issues with common JavaScript libraries and methods being flagged as typos.
 Additionally, I use a few custom shortcodes that kept getting flagged as a typo, so the nunjucksExpression pattern was a must.

-The neat thing about cSpell is you can also define words to ignore per file, so if you only use a word once, you can just ignore it in that file.
+One other neat thing about cSpell is that you can define words to ignore per file.
 For example, you could ignore the word supercalifragilisticexpialidocious in just one file by adding cSpell:ignore supercalifragilisticexpialidocious as a comment at the top of the file:

 ---